victoria-riley-barnett/livemd/README.md

 ## AI Tool Setup

 `livemd --query` requires an AI/LLM tool to process queries.
-You must specify the command using `--llm_cmd`.
+You must specify the command using `--llm-cmd`.

 ### Example with aichat